Samsung TV 2019: A complete guide to every new 4K QLED TV from Samsung

 - QE82Q60R − £3999

-Although peak brightness hasn’t been mentioned, we’ve been told it isn’t 1000 nits.
+Although peak brightness hasn’t been mentioned, it’s less than 1000 nits.
 It does support 100% Colour Volume for richer, saturated colours.
-As befitting its entry-level status, it’s the only TV that doesn’t have a Direct Full Array panel making it a more than likely edge-lit one.
+As befitting its entry-level status, it’s the only QLED that doesn’t have a direct full array panel, choosing an edge-lit one instead.

-For build, the Q60R has angled blade feet towards the display’s edge and it sports a thin bezel.
-The range incorporates a smaller size compared to last year’s Q6F, with the addition of a 43in model.
-That’s available for less than £1000.
+For build, the Q60R has angled blade feet towards the edge and sports a thin bezel.
+The range includes a smaller size than last year’s Q6F, with the addition of a 43-inch model.

 Samsung TV 2019 − UHD 4K TVs